jiaweixu98/PIPP/readme.md

 emotional tone
 the higher the number, the more positive the tone.
 Numbers below 50 suggest a more negative emotional tone.
 <https://journals.sagepub.com/doi/10.1111/j.0956-7976.2004.00741.x>

+### multidimensional scaling

+MDS can help us visualize the liwc category.
+I am working on a better visualization.